-A Collection of Pages To Get More Jobs on Upwork
+A Collection of Articles To Get More Jobs on Upwork

-This post contains an abundance of resources that will help you get jobs on Upwork.com but first a few brief points worth considering.
+This post contains a unique collection of handpicked articles to help you get jobs on Upwork.com but first a few brief points worth considering.

 Upwork is a site where you can find freelances for hire, or find work as a freelance.
 It’s a great place to find talent.
 I have used elance.com for years before it became a part of the Upwork network.
 It’s helped me find talented freelancers from around the world.